 Fragrance Composition:

 So what does it smell like?
-It is classified as a floral chypre fragrance for men and women.
+It is classified as a green floral chypre fragrance for men and women.
 It begins with a fresh, zesty citrus top note, followed by a spicy floral heart redolent of dewy violets, resting on a powdery, musk base.
 It was described in a 1938 newspaper ad as having a "Spanish" type fragrance.

-• Top notes: bergamot, lemon, neroli, honeysuckle
+- Top notes: galbanum, aldehydes, orange, basil, bergamot, rosemary, lemon, neroli, honeysuckle

 L'Amour de l'art, 1950: